sanity-io/document-internationalization/README.md

+> **NOTE**
+>
+> This is the **Sanity Studio v3 version** of @sanity/document-internationalization.
+>
+> For the v2 version, please refer to the [v2-branch](https://github.com/sanity-io/document-internationalization).

 # @sanity/document-internationalization

-⚠️ This is only a POC for a future version of this plugin.
-It should not be used in Production and may significantly change.

 ![v3 Studio with @sanity/document-internationalization v1 Installed](/img/v3-studio-with-doc-intl-v1.png)

-A complete rewrite of the original v0 Document Internationalization plugin, exclusively for Sanity Studio v3.
+A complete rewrite of the original Document Internationalization plugin, exclusively for Sanity Studio v3.
 The major benefits include:

 - Start new documents in any language and create linking references later
 - Stores translation references in a separate "meta" document
-- Updates to one translation no longer effect the change history of others
+- Updates to one translation no longer affect the change history of others
-- Does not require or modify on Document Actions
+- Does not require custom Document Actions
+- Changes made to one translation do not patch changes to other documents
 - Configurable "language" field on documents
 - Built-in static and parameterized initial value templates for new documents

 ## Installation

 ```
-npm install --save @sanity/document-internationalization@studio-v3-plugin-v1
+npm install --save @sanity/document-internationalization@studio-v3-plugin-v2
 ```

 or

 ```
-yarn add @sanity/document-internationalization@studio-v3-plugin-v1
+yarn add @sanity/document-internationalization@studio-v3-plugin-v2
 ```

 ## Usage